 Its trademark feature is the fact that the images can be freely blown up or shrunk down without any compromise in quality, making it the perfect file type for designing logos, signages, and various other forms of print media.
 While the Adobe Illustrator program is the originator of AI files, they can be accessed by other programs as well.

 How To Recover Deleted Illustrator Files

 Spending hours or even days working on an important logo design only to delete it by mistake can be an absolute disaster.
-Don’t start pulling your hair out just, however, as there are quite a few methods you can use that might help you recover and even repair missing or corrupted files.
+Don’t start pulling your hair out just, however, as there are quite a few methods you can use that might help you recover deleted Illustrator documents.
 Just know that some of these techniques only work for specific data loss situations and may require you to have a particular feature enabled before the deletion occurs.

-One of the best data retrieval apps around is Disk Drill – a premium solution that boasts a remarkably high recovery rate, inviting user interface, and tons of useful extra features.
+One of the best data recovery apps for AI files is Disk Drill – a premium solution that boasts a remarkably high recovery rate, an inviting user interface, and tons of useful extra features.
 You can even use it to create backups and resume previous recovery instances.
 To top it all off, Disk Drill has a free version with all the bells and whistles of the paid variant, though it does limit the number of files you can recover to 500MB for Windows users.
 Here are the steps you should follow to retrieve files through Disk Drill:

 - Download the setup file from the official Disk Drill website.

 - Launch the downloaded setup file and go through the installation process until completed successfully.